Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Your guide to STEEM tokens, how they work and how to buy them in the US.
+Your guide to STEEM tokens, how they work and how to buy them in Hong Kong.

-STEEM is the base token of Steemit, a blockchain-based social media platform that allows publishers and creators to monetize their content.
-This digital currency is used to reward writers when their content gets upvoted and to reward users who participate in the platform and upvote other people’s content.
+STEEM is the base token of Steemit, a blockchain-based social media platform that allows publishers and creators to monetise their content.
+This digital currency is used to reward writers when their content gets upvoted and to reward those users who participate in the platform and upvote other people’s content.

 Where to buy STEEM

-You can buy STEEM tokens on several exchanges using cryptocurrencies such as bitcoin (BTC) or Ether (ETH).
-You can also buy STEEM using fiat currency such as US dollars or directly from your Steemit.com account.
+You can buy STEEM tokens on several exchanges, using cryptocurrencies such as bitcoin (BTC) or Ether (ETH).
+You can also buy STEEM using fiat currency such as Australian dollars or directly from your Steemit.com account.